Population B + C · Inside the system

 What makes this compliant: no exit fee, notice period is specified, and the final invoice scope is clear.
 If your exit clause says anything materially different from this — particularly if it includes a fee or a minimum service period — do not sign.

-Before you sign, work through this checklist.
+Work through this checklist before you sign.
 Each item should be present and written in language you can understand.
 If anything is missing, ask the provider to add it.

 A plain-language description of each service to be deliveredNamed specifically — not 'services as required'